upleveled/react-graphql-clients-servers-examples/lesson-graphql-client-query/README.md

 First, create a repository on GitHub, clone it and `cd` into the directory.

-Then create a new `create-react-app` with `yarn create react-app .` and go through https://www.apollographql.com/docs/react/get-started/
+Then create a new React app with `yarn create react-app .` and install [the ESLint config](https://github.com/upleveled/eslint-config-upleveled/)

+Then we will go through https://www.apollographql.com/docs/react/get-started/

 ## Exercise